 Memorial Day Fun in Southern California

 Put on some sunscreen and head to a country fair or celebrate with a bang by watching the fireworks at Sea World.
 There are lots of events in the Los Angeles area.
-Wherever your three-day weekend takes you, you won't be short of activities to choose from and fun places to go in southern California:
+Wherever your three-day weekend takes you, you won't be short of activities to choose from and fun places to go in Southern California:

 Memorial Day Fun in the Rest of California